-We’re delighted to share an article written by ASL Senior Scientific Officer, Dr. Joey DeCourcey.
+We’re delighted to share a scientific paper written by ASL Senior Scientific Officer, Dr. Joey DeCourcey.

 The article titled “Allergens and irritants in household cleaning products” reviews the recent clinical studies that assessed trigger factors in cleaning products in a domestic environment.
 In particular, the article discusses asthma intervention studies that involve cleaning regimes, and the choice of cleaning products that are used.

 With an increasing trend towards transparency in cleaning product formulation it is important for consumers to be aware of individual ingredients that may act as asthma and allergy triggers on sensitive individuals.
 Companies should also be aware of their products impact on indoor air quality, and ultimately on the consumers health.
 There is a need for further research to identify the sensitising components of these products and to recognise that the recent trend in eco-friendly formulations may not be necessarily be resulting in Human-friendly products.

 The abstract for the peer-reviewed article published in Household and Personal Care Today (H&PC today), part of the TKS TeknoScience Publisher: